Top 10 NPM Packages for Node JS Developers

 1. Express

-Express.js is the simplest and fastest Node.js web framework.
+Express.js is one of the simplest and fastest Node.js web frameworks.
 This framework was designed to be flexible enough to produce single-page apps, multi-page apps, and hybrid apps for desktop and mobile devices.

 Express’s architecture is compact and provides great performance.
 Express is the most popular Node js framework for developing online apps and APIs, and solid tooling for HTTP servers.
 Other popular Node js frameworks Sails, Hapi, and Nest js are based on Express.